Table of Contents [expand]

 - A single project file.

-The buildpack builds and publishes the selected solution or project file using the dotnet publish
+The buildpack builds and publishes the selected solution, project or C# file using the dotnet publish command.

 Build Configuration